levipowis/sod-rune-planner-api/README.md

 This API is built to serve the SoD Rune Planner Frontend.

 It is a RESTful CRUD API using a PostgreSQL database.

+It uses the following gems:

+- bcrypt
+- jwt
+- rack-cors